1. Poopy Nano

 47. Infrared Sensor Enabled

-A notification that indicates that the infrared sensor is enabled, allowing the Poopy Nano 2 to detect your cat's presence.
+A notification indicating that the infrared sensor is activated, allowing the Poopy Nano to detect your cat's presence.

 48. Hibernation Enabled

-A message indicating that sleep mode is enabled.
-The Poopy Nano 2 will temporarily stop all automatic functions and will not perform a cleaning cycle during the set sleep period.
-Once sleep mode is turned off, the Poopy resumes normal operation.
+A notification indicating that sleep mode has been activated.
+The Poopy Nano will temporarily stop all automatic functions and will not perform a cleaning cycle during the set sleep period.
+Once sleep mode is deactivated, the Poopy resume normal Poopy .

 49. Cleaning Completed